cmry/omesa/README.rst

 .. image:: http://chris.emmery.nl/dump/omesa_prop.png
     :alt: Front Prop

-If you want to take a peek, install all above dependencies, switch to the ``dev`` branch, and do the following:
+If you want to take a peek, install all above dependencies, do the following:

 .. code-block:: shell